College Essay Generator

 Reflection has to be earned.
 An admissions essay is not a list of what you did — it is a story about how you changed.
 The reflection lives in the back half of the essay, and it only lands if the scene at the front gave the reader something concrete to hold onto.
 The drafter structures the 650 words so the reflection has weight behind it instead of floating free.

 Voice beats vocabulary.Admissions readers can tell the difference between a 17-year-old and a thesaurus, and they prefer the 17-year-old every time.
-Paste a sample of your actual writing and the humanizer pass will mirror your cadence instead of reaching for words like "endeavor" and "myriad".
+Paste a sample of your actual writing into the workspace and it will mirror your cadence as a reference instead of reaching for words like "endeavor" and "myriad".
 The goal is to sound like you, not like a graduate student pretending to be you.

 Specificity over universal themes.
 The common failure mode of college essays is generic uplift — every applicant has faced adversity, every applicant loves learning, every applicant wants to change the world.
 None of that is interesting.
 What is interesting is whatever happened in your specific kitchen, practice room, or conversation.
 The drafter is built to find that specific thing and anchor the essay to it.